LiarGs/Ant-Colony-Algorithm-GUI/README.md

 - Create your Own Environment  (There is few of initial Environments which I crated for you to test and play)

-- Find the shotest path
+- Find the shortest path

 - Save result as .jpg and .gif like this: